CAE Reading and Use of English Practice Test 15

 Part 6

-37 D. In both paragraphs its respective authors mention Fernyhough combining scientific findings with his own experience in the matter.
+37 D. In both paragraphs, their respective authors mention Fernyhough combining scientific findings with his own experience in the matter.
 Paragraph B: ‘Fernyhough sees the emerging science of memory through the lens of his own recollections’; Paragraph D: ‘He mixes the latest findings in neuroscience with in-depth case histories.
 Nor is Fernyhough uncomfortable using personal testimony to put warm flesh on hard science: sizeable sections of the book are taken up with him exploring his own past.’

 38 D. All other reviewers are fond of the writer’s style.
 However, Reviewer D holds an opposite view.
 Second half of the paragraph: ‘This weariness is reflected in his writing style.’.